-The NAEI's annual GHG Inventory Report (Baggott et al, 2007) reports the emissions, estimation methodology and ongoing improvements in more detail.
+The NAEI's annual GHG Inventory Report (Choudrie et al, 2008) reports the emissions, estimation methodology and ongoing improvements in more detail.
 The UK reports both actual and potential emissions of HFCs, although here only the actual emissions are presented.

-Refrigeration is the largest source and contributed 32% of the total HFC emissions in 2005.
-Emissions arise due to leakage from refrigeration and air conditioning equipment during its life time, from losses during manufacture, and from the recovery of the refrigerants on decommissioning.
+Refrigeration is the largest source and contributed 31% of the total HFC emissions in 2006.
+Emissions arise due to leakage from refrigeration and air conditioning equipment during its lifetime, from losses during manufacture, and from the recovery of the refrigerants on decommissioning.

-There has been a large decrease in emissions from "Halocarbon production" from 1998 to 2005, primarily due to the installation of abatement systems fitted to a plant producing HCFCs.
+There has been a large decrease in emissions from "Halocarbon production" from 1998 to 2006, primarily due to the installation of abatement systems fitted to a plant producing HCFCs.

 In the case of closed foams (where the fluid is retained within the foam) there will be some leakage of HFC from the foam during its lifetime and on disposal but with open foams all losses occur during manufacture.
-Since 1990, the use of HFCs in aerosols has greatly increased, and this source sector now accounts for 29% of the total emission.
+Since 1990, the use of HFCs in aerosols has greatly increased, and this source sector now accounts for 18% of the total emission.

-The total UK emission of HFC (in C equivalent) has decreased by 19% over 1990-2005 and is characterised by the increasing use of HFCs offset by the large reduction in emissions from halocarbon production between 1998 and 2005.
+The total UK emission of HFC (in C equivalent) has decreased by 19% over 1990-2006 and is characterised by the increasing use of HFCs but offset by the large reduction in emissions from halocarbon production between 1998 and 2006.